scorpido74/azure-docs.nl-nl/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Aanvraag proces en e-mail meldingen in het beheer van rechten van Azure AD-Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: Meer informatie over het aanvraag proces voor een toegangs pakket en wanneer e-mail meldingen worden verzonden in Azure Active Directory rechten beheer.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley